MASTG-TECH-0079: Obtaining a Developer Provisioning Profile

 Info

-You can obtain a valid provisioning profile for both normal Apple accounts, and for Apple Developer accounts.
-There are two important differences between the two types:
+You can obtain a valid provisioning profile for both regular Apple accounts and Apple Developer accounts.
+There are two essential differences between the two types:

 Certificate expiration